 Causes of dry orgasm in men

-Male dry orgasm can be caused by a number of factors.
+Male dry orgasm, or dry climax, can be caused by a number of factors.
 According to Bole, the most common explanations include the following:

 - Previous prostate surgery, such as a prostatectomy (partial or complete removal of the prostate gland)